NateTHEgreatest33/LoRa-Library/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The RFM69HCW is a powerfull and (somewhat) easy to use LoRa Transciver.
+This Library does not go into all usecases, but rather a simple guide to get you up and running for your next project!

 ### Prerequisites

-Raspberry Pi Requirements:
+Raspberry Pi 3 Requirements:
 ```
 Python 3.x
 Raspbian